BIRDS OF ICELAND golden plover, Pluvialis apricaria

-Pluvialis apricaria; if you are walking through heather lands in Iceland during summer you will no doubt hear a bird saying single "peep's" all the time while it continuously seems to follow you.
+Pluvialis apricaria; if you are walking through heather lands in Iceland during summer you will no doubt hear a bird calling single "peep's" all the time while it continuously seems to follow you.
 You don't have to look in order to see what bird it is: the alarm call of the golden plover.
+When breeding it often shows the "broken wing" trick (as do many other bird species as well).
+It fakes it is injured and easy to catch.
+Predators may hunt them but what than really happens is that the parent bird lures the predator away from the nest and or chicken.
 It is however a splendid bird to observe in its breeding plumage: golden top parts, black bottom parts & head and a whitish band in between these parts.
 All in all the gold and white resembles a royal coat of the finest quality.
 After breeding they lose their magnificent cloak but a slight golden gloss on the wings prevail, however all black parts change to light grey.
-The golden plover typically breeds in heathers both of low- and highlands but can occasionally found also in other habitats.
-In winter they migrate to western and southern Europe where they can be found on open arable land, meadows and river mouths
+The golden plover typically breeds in heather lands both of low- and highlands but can occasionally found also in other habitats.
+In winter they migrate to western and southern Europe where they can be found on open arable land, meadows and river mouths.

 A brief introduction to Iceland birds